zhengwei-gao/ts-visualization/README.md

 # ts-visualization
-a some project for time-series visualization
+a small project for time-series visualization